MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/using-breakout-rooms.md

 ## Start breakout rooms

-When you are ready to start your breakout sessions, select **Start rooms.**
+When you are ready to start your breakout sessions, select **Start rooms**.

 You will see participants leaving the main meeting and joining their breakout rooms.